jupyterhub/team-compass/docs/binder_governance.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The Binder Project team will make decisions `as colleagues`_ and by
-attempting to reach consensus among team members.
+attempting to reach consensus among team members (similar to a
+`lazy consensus <http://en.osswiki.info/concepts/lazy_consensus>`_ model that
+encourages active participation from team members).
 If this is not
 possible, then the team leader can use their power to make a decision.

 There is currently no formal specification for this decision process.